Dave Odlum: Career

 Odlum began his musical career as one of a series of about twenty buskers on the streets of Dublin.
 He joined Kíla, a band made up of a group of these buskers, where he played in the city's live venues.
 Colm Mac Con Iomaire featured alongside Odlum in Kíla and the two later formed The Frames alongside fellow busker Glen Hansard.
 The buskers' sense of camaraderie led to them raising enough money between them to make a record "on a shoestring budget".
 They enlisted ex-Boomtown Rats member Pete Briquette to produce their record.
-The Frames were soon being recognised by the renowned producer Trevor Horn and a string of MTV Europe Music Awards nominations followed for the song "Revelate".
+The Frames were soon being recognised by the producer Trevor Horn and a string of MTV Europe Music Awards nominations followed for the song "Revelate".
 Odlum co-produced the band's album Dance the Devil and also For the Birds with Steve Albini and Craig Ward which led to the band achieving acclaim at home and internationally.
 Having been a founding member of the band in 1990 Odlum left in November 2001/February 2002.
 Upon leaving The Frames soon afterwards he set about producing for other musical ensembles.
-He played guitar on Mic Christopher's 'Heyday' EP.
+He played guitar on Mic Christopher's Heyday EP.
 Christopher was another close friend of Odlum's and a member of the original Dublin street buskers.
 He also played drums and electric guitar on Mark Geary's 2004 album Ghosts. and produced Raining Down Arrows by Mundy.
 Odlum also gave a talk at The Music Show on 5 October 2008.